 - Stay on top of loose strings that can hamper your shot placement

-Here’s a step by step on how to restring your racket properly:
+Here’s a step-by-step on how to restring your racket properly:

 Step 1.
 Inspection: It doesn’t matter if you intend to restring your racket on your own or take it to a professional stringer, you should inspect it first.
 An inspection will help fish out problems like collapsed, cracked or broken frame.
 This will help answer the question of whether you should restring your racket or purchase a new one.

 Step 2.
 Decide Who Will Do It: Ideally, you should let a professional restring your racket.
 But it can be cost-effective and convenient to do it yourself if you have the expertise, tools and time.
-We recommend Machine Stringing in place of manual strining.
+We recommend Machine Stringing in place of manual stringing.

 Step 3.
 Choose the Right String for your Racket: There are 3 common types of racket strings - monofilament, multifilament, and microfilament.
-Monofilament strings are typically stiff and provide with increased control.
+Monofilament strings are typically stiff and provide increased control.
 Multifilaments offer more power and tend to be more flexible.
 On its end, microfilaments are slim, stretch well, and offer reduced wind resistance.

 It is the load-bearing ability that tells how powerful a string is.
 A good stringer can help you make an informed choice based on your badminton needs.

 Step 4.
 Pick the Right String Tension: We have already covered this topic extensively.
 Nonetheless, this is an important step when restringing your racket.
 The right string tension depends on your experience, string type, etc.